 Katherine Hyland, Assistant Head, St Anne’s Catholic School for Girls

-On 16th January 2019, Ofsted published their new proposed inspection framework.
-Throughout the draft framework there are references to workload.
+In September 2019, Ofsted published their new inspection framework.
+Throughout the framework there are references to teacher workload.
 Leaders need to be aware of the main pressures that are on staff and take account of them, be realistic and constructive in the way they manage their staff and that any workload issues are dealt with appropriately and quickly.

 The biggest pressure on teacher workload highlighted in the Teacher Workload Review in 2016, but not yet addressed in over 50% of schools is that of unrealistic expectations associated with Marking and Feedback.

 - Are you looking to adopt a “meaningful, manageable and motivating” perspective to marking?

 - Do you need the confidence to be able to reject decisions that increase burdens for staff?

 - Are you clear on the role of marking in your curriculum?

 - Do you want to fully understand the role of work scrutiny in the new Ofsted framework?

 - Need a practical toolkit to reclaim your evenings?

 Do you need other ways to: